junxit/us-congress-bills-115/metadata.md

 - 2017-05-11 — Placed on the Union Calendar, Calendar No. 68.
 - 2017-05-11 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 115-115, Part I.
 - 2017-05-11 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 115-115, Part I.
+- 2017-05-17 — Considered under suspension of the rules. (consideration: CR H4281-4291)
+- 2017-05-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1677.
+- 2017-05-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-17 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
+- 2017-05-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4281-4286)
+- 2017-05-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4281-4286)